Sessions are available face to face, via video calls or phone calls.

 Master of Arts (Applied Psychology) in Counselling Psychology, Nanyang Technological University

-Jacelyn is a Counselling Psychologist registered with the Singapore Register of Psychologists (SRP).
-She is also an allied member of the Singapore Association for Counselling.
-Jacelyn graduated from Nanyang Technological University with a Master of Arts (Applied Psychology) in Counselling Psychology.
+Jacelyn is a registered Counselling Psychologist and an approved Supervisor under the Singapore Psychological Society.
+She is also an allied member of the Singapore Association for Counselling (SAC).
+She graduated from Nanyang Technological University with a Master of Arts (Applied Psychology) in Counselling Psychology.

-Jacelyn has more than 10 years of experience in the government, social and community sector.
-She is passionate about working with children and families on issues including ADHD, ASD, anger management, delinquency, anxiety and depression, school refusal, parenting and more.
-She is also keen to work with adults on various issues such as job burnout, grief and loss, mental health, and trauma.
+Jacelyn also has more than 10 years of experience in the government and community sector.
+She is passionate about working with children and families on issues including ADHD, ASD, behavioural challenges, anxiety and depression, school refusal, parenting and more.
+She is also keen to work with adults on various issues such as relationship difficulties, grief and loss, mental health, and trauma.

 Registered Psychologist (Singapore)